3lvia/designsystem/packages/components/components/elvis-progress-linear/README.md

 # Elvis Progress-linear

-The linear progress bar is a display of current completion of an item/data loading.
-The progressbar is called upon by feeding it a rangeValue data, a number between 0 and 100.
-The Progressbar will not display any progress beyond these limits, and will notify your system by an error message in the console.
+The progress-linear component is a display of current completion of an item/data loading.
+The progressbar is called upon by feeding it a value, a number between 0 and 100.
+The Progressbar will not display any progress beyond these limits.

+Instead of a displaying a progress range from 0 - 100, you can also use the progress linear to represent an indeterminate amount.
+Simply pass "true" to the indeterminate boolean property, and the progress-linear componenent will have a undetermninate loading style, and not visualising any value input given.

 In the instance of a failure you can pass an error boolean property to display a failed progress.
-Instead of a displaying a progress range from 0 - 100, you can also use the progress bar in its indeterminate style.
-Simply pass "true" to the indeterminate boolean property

 ## Props

-- rangeValue (number) - The percentage value of completion
+- value (number) - The percentage value of completion
 - indeterminate (boolean) - For indeterminate loading style
 - error (boolean) - For displaying an error in the progress completion.